Common Misconceptions

 Misconception 1: "Transition metals are the same as all metals"

-Transition metals are a specific group — the d-block in the middle of the periodic table.
+Transition metals are a specific group — the central block of elements in the middle of the periodic table.
 They have distinctive properties not shared by all metals: coloured compounds, variable ionic charges, and catalytic activity.
 Alkali metals (Group 1) and alkaline earth metals (Group 2) are NOT transition metals and behave very differently — they are soft, reactive, and form colourless compounds.

 Misconception 2: "A catalyst is used up in a reaction"